chelma/LP01/README.md

 terraform apply
 ```

+You can then run the Lambda manually in the AWS console using test events.

 ### Dependencies
 `pipenv` is used to managed dependencies within the project.
 The `Pipefile` and `Pipefile.lock` handle the local environment.
 You can add dependencies like so: